rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

 +///
 +/// # Safety
 +///
 +/// - Supposed to land in `.bss`.
-Therefore, ensure that they boil down to all "0" entries.
+Therefore, ensure that all initial member values boil down to "0".
 +static mut TABLES: ArchTranslationTable = ArchTranslationTable::new();
 +
 +static MMU: MemoryManagementUnit = MemoryManagementUnit;